ocelotsloth/lib-ical/PROGRESS.md

   - All other property values, unless otherwise stated, are **case-sensitive**.

 #### 3.1.1.
 List and Field Separators

+  - Properties which allow lists of values will have those values separated by the **COMMA** character.

+  - There is no significance to the order of values in a list.

+  - For values specified in quoted-strings, each quoted-string should be separated by a **COMMA** character.

+  - Some property values are defined in terms of multiple parts.
+Each value **MUST** be separated by a **SEMICOLON** character.

 #### 3.1.2.
 Multiple Values
 #### 3.1.3.
 Binary Content
 #### 3.1.4.
 Character Set